reasonwithoutrestraint/site/mkdocs/docs/Original/Ethics/My Position/Moral Reasons.md

 The third feature (3) makes a claim about the reasons from an *interpersonal* perspective rather than an individual or personal perspective.
 It is the "*others* have reason to blame, disapprove or otherwise prohibit for X-ing" related to a judgment that X is immoral.
 Unlike personal reasons, interpersonal reasons often involve more than one agent.
 The question is whether there are grounds for one person (i.e. the judge) to disapprove of another person (i.e. the actor).
 One way of characterizing interpersonal reasons is by appealing to the personal reasons of society collectively.
 "Collectively" here must refer to some way of encapsulating the interests of people in general without merely reducing to the interests of *everyone* (e.g. perhaps by looking at the interests of most people, by aggregating everyone's interests, etc.).
 There are two explanations for why we can't do that: firstly, if we sought agent-neutral principles (e.g. "all agents ought to X", where X makes no reference to some feature of the acting agent), it doesn't seem that there are any behaviors that would satisfy the personal reasons of *everyone*; and, secondly, if we sought agent-relative principles (e.g. "all agents ought to X", where X does no specific reference to some feature of the acting agent), then it would just reduce to (1).
 So these principles must be receptive to some encapsulated summary of the interests of all agents in society.
 This is the *impartial* or *interpersonal* feature of morality.
 One example of a moral system that focuses on the collective aspect of the normativity of moral judgments is utilitarianism (where the encapsulation function is an aggregation over the well-being of all involved creatures).

 The problem is that both of these features of moral judgments have detestable consequences if considered on their own.
 The first feature (1) only appeals to *personal* reasons, i.e. goal-oriented, desire-based, prudential, etc. reasons.
 The issue is these reasons don't seem to give the interests of others any intrinsic weight.
 One's goal-oriented or prudential reasons can be in principle wholly independent of the interests of others.
 One would be morally obligated to take into account the interest of others only if they (a) happened to care about the interests of others intrinsically, or (b) doing so would promote their other intrinsic interests.
 This does seem to miss the force of moral judgments.
+It also implies that individuals can have incompatible moral obligations, which seems wrong.
 On the other hand, focusing on what is reasonable from the interpersonal perspective seems to risk subjugating the individual to the demands of the collective.
 Because it focuses on an encapsulation of everyone's reasons, thus eliminating the seperateness of persons, it seems to allow for some principles to be moral even though they might grossly violate the rights of particular agents as a means to maximize the collective.

 The solution is to somehow strike a balance between the two features.
 The problem is that these two considerations pull in opposing directions.
 One way of doing this is to focus on individual personal reasons combined with some additional constraint that indirectly includes the interests of other agents.
 For example, you could consider the individual personal reasons a person has for selecting certain principles to govern society, while ignorant of their particular features in the society (Rawls).
 They would be placed behind a veil of ignorance where they don't know what their race, gender, wealth, talent, etc. will be in society.
 In this circumstance, an individual would have personal reason to consider the interests of everyone because (for all they know) they might be in any of those positions.
 Another might be to consider the individual personal reasons a person has for selecting a principle, assuming everyone followed that principle (Contractarianism, Gauthier, etc.).
 This can handle cases where everyone has individual reason to X over Y, but if everyone collectively did X over Y, then everyone would be severely worse-off than if everyone did Y (prisoner's dilemma).
 Kant is concerned with what you could rationally will *to be a universal law* which all other agents would follow.
 Other similar strategies include Habermas, Hare, etc.